feihong/talend-quickstart/README.md

 1. Download Talend Open Studio for Data Integration from [SourceForge](https://sourceforge.net/projects/talend-studio/files/latest/download) or the [Talend website](http://www.talend.com/download/talend-open-studio/#t4).
 Don't click on the link that reads "Try Now", that leads to a trial of the paid version.
 Only the link that reads "Download Free Tool" leads to the free version.
 1. Once you've downloaded the zip file, `unzip` it and move the folder to `~/Applications`.
 1. In your bash file, add some code that looks like this:

    ```
    export TALEND_DIR="$HOME/Applications/TOS_DI-20161026_1219-V6.3.0"
    alias talend="cd $TALEND_DIR/TOS_DI-macosx-cocoa.app/Contents/MacOS; ./TOS_DI-macosx-cocoa"
    ```
 1. Source your bash file.
+1. Start Talend Open Studio by running `talend` at the command line.
+1. Create a new project, then proceed to download the required packages.

 ## Running